synesthesia/site2019/content/note/2020/2020-09-03-documents-as-code/index.md

 Over the last decade a movement has been growing alongside the changes in software development that promotes the concept of treating [Documents as Code](https://www.writethedocs.org/guide/docs-as-code/):

-- write document source using simple text editors, with markup (such as Markdown or Asciidoc) to create formatting
+- write document source using simple text editors, with markup (such as [Markdown](https://en.wikipedia.org/wiki/Markdown), [reStructuredText](https://docutils.sourceforge.io/rst.html), or [AsciiDoc](https://asciidoctor.org/docs/what-is-asciidoc/)) to create formatting
 - store documents in version control systems, often alongside the application code they refer to
 - make use of the tools and workflows for distributed team working built in to distributed version control
 - automated build of documentation output (e.g. websites, PDF LaTex